agardnerIT/killercoda_tutorials/testing-ground/step1.md

 For this demo, we get flag definitions from the `FeatureFlag`{{}} custom resource definitions (CRDs) (see `end-to-end.yaml`{{}}).

-The resource type is FeatureFlag and there are two instances defined:
+The resource type is `FeatureFlag`{{}} and there are two instances defined:

 - `ui-flags` (for the front-end)
 - `app-flags` (for the back-end).

 Below, you'll see how you can modify these instances to change your feature flags.

 The `~/end-to-end.yaml`{{}} file also contains service and deployment definitions, but these need not be modified as part of this demo.
-You may be interested in the openfeature.dev/* annotations though, which the OpenFeature operator uses to detect which workloads require flagd.
+You may be interested in the `openfeature.dev/*`{{}} annotations though, which the OpenFeature operator uses to detect which workloads require flagd.

 - `openfeature.dev/enabled` setting this to true make operator to inject flagd as a sidecar
 - `openfeature.dev/featureflagsource` refers to the FeatureFlagSource CRD which define flagd configurations, including its feature flag sources